finnianr/Eiffel-Loop/doc/Contents.md

 ````
 my_thread_index := Log_manager.thread_index ("My thread")
 ````
+**Synchronization Monitor**

+A generic synchronization monitor allows synchronization on an object to be protected with a contract requiring that the object is locked before being referenced.
+It is integrated with the logging framework to help detect deadlock conditions.
+If a thread needs to wait for a lock on a synchronized object, both the waiting and acquiring of the lock is logged in the thread's log.
+See class [EL_LOGGED_MUTEX_REFERENCE](http://www.eiffel-loop.com/library/runtime/logging/concurrency/el_logged_mutex_reference.html)

 **Logging Routines**

 Access to the logging routines is through feature log of class [EL_MODULE_LOG](http://www.eiffel-loop.com/library/runtime/logging/el_module_log.html).
 The log object conforms to type [EL_LOGGABLE](http://www.eiffel-loop.com/library/base/runtime/io/loggable/el_loggable.html) which has numerous procedures for writing to the log as well as some useful functions.